Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ShowDetails
+Indicates whether this cmdlet returns instance-level details with the usage data.
 When set to true (default), the aggregates are broken down into the instance metadata which is more granular.
+The default value is $True.
+If $False, the service aggregates the results on the server side, and therefore returns fewer aggregate groups.
+For example, if you are running three websites, by default you will get three line items for website consumption.
+However, when the value is $False, all the data for the same **subscriptionId**, **meterId**, **usageStartTime**, and **usageEndTime** is collapsed into a single line item.

 ```yaml
 Type: System.Boolean